HarishHary/blink/docs/internals/controller-runtime.md

 1. Service seals the application.
 2. Supervisor drains the actor.
 3. Actor cancels worker restart timers and asks both metas to stop.
-4. Writer meta → supervisor → owning actor reports stopped completion, only if still current.
+4. Writer meta releases its completion barrier, then reports stopped; the supervisor releases the fence once that barrier reads quiesced, and forwards the completion to the owning actor only if still current.
 5. Supervisor stops the drained actor.
 6. Service waits for quiescence, closes the database, unloads the application.